-e) We expect that, prior to the Maxeon spin-off, we will enter into various debt financing arrangements providing for a total available borrowing capacity of up to \$337.0 million (in addition to debt that is currently outstanding), including term loans, working capital credit facilities and the issuance of the convertible notes.
-For purposes of the unaudited pro forma combined financial information, we have assumed that Maxeon Solar will enter term loan facilities in an aggregate amount of \$75.0 million and enter into or have access to working capital facilities providing for available borrowings of up to \$62.0 million (in addition to the \$38.0 million expected to be drawn at the time of the Maxeon spin-off).
-We expect the usage of cash under the term loan facilities will be limited to fund future capital expenditures required to support the production of Maxeon 5 and Maxeon 6.
+- e) We entered into various debt financing arrangements providing for a total available borrowing capacity of up to \$337.0 million (in addition to debt that was then outstanding), including term loans, working capital credit facilities and the issuance of the convertible notes.
+Specifically, Maxeon Solar entered into term loan facilities in an aggregate amount of \$75.0 million and entered into or has access to working capital facilities providing for available borrowings of up to \$62.0 million (in addition to the \$38.0 million expected to be drawn at the time of the Maxeon spin-off).
+The usage of cash under the term loan facilities will be limited to fund future capital expenditures required to support the production of Maxeon 5 and Maxeon 6.
 As the amount to be withdrawn for the capital expenditures is unknown as of the date of this filing, the usage of cash under the term loan facilities has been excluded from this unaudited pro forma financial information.
-The Pro Forma Adjustments reflects commitment fees based on an assumed per annum interest rate on the unused portions of the term loan facilities and working capital facilities, aggregating to \$3.7 million and \$0.6 million of interest expense for the year ended December 29, 2019 and the three months ended March 29, 2020, respectively.
+The Pro Forma Adjustments reflects commitment fees based on an assumed per annum interest rate on the unused portions of the term loan facilities and working capital facilities, aggregating to \$3.7 million and \$0.6 million of interest expense for the year ended December 29, 2019 and the three months ended March 29, 2020, respectively. - f) The adjustment reflects the removal of Cogenra related intangible asset balance of \$3.0 million reflected on the historical Condensed Combined Balance Sheet as of March 29, 2020 and related amortization of \$7.1 million and \$1.8 million reflected on the historical Combined Statement of Operations for the year ended December 29, 2019 and three months ended March 29, 2020, respectively.
+Such intangible assets will be retained by SunPower.
+While intellectual property will be licensed back to Maxeon Solar from SunPower, no pro forma adjustments have been made to the historical Combined Statement of Operations for the anticipated licensing agreement as there is no additional licensing fee to be incurred.